bsforza70/micdschat/CONTRIBUTING.md

 # Support / Issues

-Please [open an issue](https://github.com/sdelements/lets-chat/issues/new) for support and questions.
+Please use our [mailing list][mailing-list] for support issues and questions.

 # Contributing to Let's Chat